milkbottledude/woodlands-jb_tracker/Documentation.md

 ratio: 1.6625997776784447
 ```

-As expected, with more data spanning over a larger period of time, patterns and trends become more diverse, ultimately leading to higher loss values overall.
+As expected, with more data that spans over a larger period of time, patterns and trends become more diverse, ultimately leading to higher loss values overall 📈.

-Keeping that in mind, lets see how the loss values when the new features are added fare:
+Keeping that in mind, lets see how the loss values when the new features are added compare:

 ```
 # with new features